Harvest and Vehicle Movement Bans

 • Fuel Load/Curing

-There is no time frame for a Harvest Vehicle Movement Ban as conditions can change without warning so it gets reviewed regularly.
+There is no time frame for a Harvest and Vehicle Movement Ban as conditions can change without warning, so it gets reviewed regularly.

-When a ban has been declared you must not:
+When a ban has been declared, what you cannot do?

 • Light a fire in the open air